anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 ### Surpriiise!

-[John Wheeler](https://en.wikipedia.org/wiki/John_Archibald_Wheeler) divided his physics career into [three phases](https://plus.maths.org/content/it-bit): "Everything is Particles," "Everything is Fields," and "Everything is Information."
-With the rise of calculators, computers, and communication devices in the 20th century, we recognized the central role that information plays in our description of physical phenomena.
-Information is also at the center of [Shannon's](https://en.wikipedia.org/wiki/Claude_Shannon) reformulation of entropy in a paper titled [The Mathematical Theory of Communication](https://ieeexplore.ieee.org/abstract/document/6773024).
-In his paper, Shannon relates information to surprise.
+With the rise of calculators, computers, and communication devices in the 20th century, information started to play a fundamental role in our description of physical phenomena.[^wh]
+[Shannon's](https://en.wikipedia.org/wiki/Claude_Shannon) reformulation of entropy in [The Mathematical Theory of Communication](https://ieeexplore.ieee.org/abstract/document/6773024) relates information to surprise.

 What is surprise?
 To be surprised, you must have a prior expectation, some sense that things happen in a certain way.
 The more you expect something, the less surprised you are to see it, and vice versa.
 Therefore, surprise $s$ should be a decreasing function of probability $p\in [0,1]$.
 Specifically, we're looking for an expression $s(p)$ that satisfies the following reasonable conditions: